Kate Middleton’s Harry Potter-Inspired Look Sends The Internet Into A Frenzy

-Duchess of Cambridge Kate Middleton has proved time and time again that she has an amazing fashion sense, and certainly did not disappoint with one of her most recent looks during her visit with husband Prince William to Northern Ireland.
-While Kate’s outfits are typically raved about on social media, People noted that the royal’s ensemble from her outing on Thursday morning gave some fans a reminder of the famous book series Harry Potter.
+Duchess of Cambridge Kate Middleton has proved time and time again that she has an amazing fashion sense, and certainly did not disappoint with one of her most recent looks — one offered up during her visit alongside Prince William to Northern Ireland.
+While Kate’s outfits are typically raved about on social media, People noted that the royal’s ensemble from her outing on Thursday morning gave some fans a reminder of the famous book series, Harry Potter.

-The Duchess looked as glamorous as ever when she visited the Northern Ireland town of Ballymena this morning in a gorgeous blue Mulberry belted coat-dress that featured a small cape that draped over her shoulders.
-Kate added a pair of royal blue suede heels and matching clutch to the look, and accessorized with a delicate pair of sapphire earrings.
-The mother-of-three also wore her brown tresses down and rocked a minimal makeup look for the day.
+The duchess looked as glamorous as ever when she visited the Northern Ireland town of Ballymena this morning, wearing a gorgeous blue Mulberry belted coat-dress that featured a small cape that draped over her shoulders.
+Kate added a pair of royal blue suede heels and a matching clutch to the look, and accessorized with a delicate pair of sapphire earrings.
+The mother-of-three also wore her brown tresses down, and rocked a minimal makeup look for the day.

-The Duchess’s outfit was gushed over for more than one reason, as many social media users were quick to point out the similarities it had to the look worn by Fleur Delacour and the rest of the ladies of Beauxbatons Academy, the French all-girls school in the Harry Potter books and film series.
+The duchess’ outfit was gushed over for more than one reason, as many social media users were quick to point out the similarities it had to the look worn by Fleur Delacour and the rest of the ladies of Beauxbatons Academy, the French all-girls school in the Harry Potter books and film series.

-“Kate Middleton serving Beauxbatons realness hun,” one twitter user wrote along with a side-by-side of the duchess in her blue coat and the Beauxbatons students from their first appearance in Harry Potter and the Goblet of Fire.
+“Kate Middleton serving Beauxbatons realness hun,” one Twitter user wrote, along with a side-by-side of the duchess in her blue coat and the Beauxbatons students from their first appearance in Harry Potter and the Goblet of Fire.

 Kate Middleton has clearly been channeling Fleur Delacour https://t.co/BDRcdIm9kh